WebAssembly/design/TextFormat.md

 # Future design
 ## :unicorn:

-An official text format capable of representing WebAssembly modules needs a way of encoding, in addition to function bodies: declarations, function signatures, data segments, tables, and other [sections](BinaryEncoding.md#high-level-structure) of the binary format.
+An official text format for WebAssembly needs to be able to represent any well-structured module unambiguously.
+In addition to function bodies and their instruction sequences, it also needs a way of encoding declarations, function signatures, data segments, tables, and other [sections](BinaryEncoding.md#high-level-structure) of the binary format.